-Predict all the numbers in the list if:
+1. Predict all the numbers in the list if:

-1. The initial numbers are 9 and 15.
+i.
+The initial numbers are 9 and 15.

-2. The initial numbers are 20 and 9.
+ii.
+The initial numbers are 20 and 9

-3. The initial numbers are 13 and 17.
+iii.
+The initial numbers are 13 and 17.

-4. The initial numbers are 7 and 35.
+iv.
+The initial numbers are 7 and 35.

-5. How did you predict the numbers for each example?
+2. How did you predict the numbers for each example?
 Did you notice any patterns across the examples?

-The teacher then can engage students in a discussion on how they can justify that their strategy for finding the numbers in the list will always work.
-Please study the section

-'Mathematical and pedagogical explanations' for suggestions/ideas on how to lead this discussion.
+The teacher can engage students in a discussion on how they can justify that their strategy for finding the numbers in the list will always work.
+Please study the section 'Mathematical and pedagogical explanations' for suggestions/ideas on how to lead this discussion.

-6. Now that you know the strategy for finding the list, can you predict a strategy that will ensure that one of the players will always win this game?
-(Which player can adopt this strategy and always win?)
+3. Now that you know the strategy for finding the list, can you predict a strategy that will ensure that one of the players will always win this game?
+(Which player can adopt this strategy and always win ?)